cgdog/imagic/Readme.md

 For more details, see the `primitives_demo.rs`, `gltf_demo.rs`, `ibl_demo.rs`, `unlit_demo.rs` or other examples.

 -----
-There exists a branch [lxy/backup_before_refactor](https://github.com/cgdog/imagic/tree/lxy/backup_before_refactor) which is deprecated and has more examples and features, for example, point light, simple ray tracer.
+There exists a tag [v0.1.0](https://github.com/cgdog/imagic/releases/tag/v0.1.0) which is deprecated and has more examples and features, for example, point light, simple ray tracer.
 But it has no scene management, and have bugs on IBL implementation。